QiaoRongrong/sf-foodtruck-api/README.md

 - Supply a powerful endpoint for client to search the all food trucks in San Francisco.

 ## Tech
-java 17
+- java 17
-Spring boot 2.7.8
+- Spring boot 2.7.8
-maven 36
+- maven 3
-spring webflux
+- spring webflux
-cvs parser
+- cvs parser
-mysql 8
+- mysql 8

-## how to get started
+## how to run
 On linux
 1. Prepare database on MySQL server.
 Create db and table by sql script. file: schema.sql and data.sql on ./src/main/resources
 2. Config application-{your profile}.yaml for your DB of Env.
 MySQL IP:port and username, password.